flekschas/bio-div-metabarcording/Readme.md

 ## Execution

-After you have set up everything as explained above then your can run the analysis by simple executing the `run.bash` script.
+After you have set up everything as explained above you can run the analysis by simple executing `run.bash`.

 `./run.bash`

+## Visualise BLAST results

+An easy way to visalise BLAST hits is to import them into [MEGAN](http://ab.inf.uni-tuebingen.de/software/megan/).
+Make sure to specify the right taxonomy try via
+`Edit > Preferences > Use alternative taxonomy` and loading the synonyms file if you BLASTed against something other than NCBI.
+To generate a neat heat map follow the steps:

+1. Import BLAST hits into MEGAN.
+2. After setting the LCA parameters select the leaves for which you want to generate a plot.
+3. Export the plots as a DSV file using `taxa-name, counts` and `tab` separation.
+4. Prepare the exported file using `scripts/prepare_megan_exports.bash`